robotframework/robotframework-RFCP-syllabus/Chapter_4_Advanced_Structuring_and_Execution.md

 **Typical use cases:**
 - Ensuring that the environment is ready for execution.
 - Starting services or applications required for the suite.
-- Preparing a system under test to meet the suite's requirements.
+- Preparing a system to meet the suite's requirements.
 - Loading configurations or resources shared across multiple tests|tasks.

 Example of defining a Suite Setup: